 What Are Standby Generators?

-Simply speaking, a standby generator is a robust commercial engine mounted on a skid, fitted with a large alternator, radiator, on-board fuel tank and electric governing, housed either in a weatherproof canopy or within a purpose built building.
-Although sometimes referred to as ‘a lorry without wheels’, they are far more sophisticated than that.
-Each standby system has to be ready to start up at any given time, winter or summer, rain or storm without any possibility of failure, to ensure you have some level of disaster prevention.
+Simply speaking, a standby generator is a robust commercial engine.
+Mounted on a skid, fitted with a large alternator, radiator, on-board fuel tank and electric governing.
+Housed either in a weatherproof canopy or within a purpose built building.
+Although sometimes referred to as ‘a lorry without wheels’, they are far more sophisticated.
+Each standby system has to be ready to start up at any given time, winter or summer, rain or storm.

-The generator will be cabled into the incoming supply distribution board via an ‘Automatic Transfer Panel’ also referred to as an’ AMF’ or ‘Automatic Mains Transfer Panel’.
+The generator will be cabled into the incoming supply distribution board.
+This is via an ‘Automatic Transfer Panel’ also referred to as an’ AMF’ or ‘Automatic Mains Transfer Panel’.

 This is the nerve centre, constantly monitoring the sensitive harmonics of the National Grid supply for any deviation or fluctuation to the regular pattern.
-If such a deviation is sensed, then the panel will instantaneously send the ‘start up signal’ to the generator.
+As deviation sensed, the panel will instantaneously send the ‘start up signal’ to the generator.

 In today’s climate of fear, loss of power has become a serious issue.
-The technology of generators has been around since the birth of the combustion engine, and yet they have become one of the most ‘must have items’ of any new commercial building in the 21st century.
+Generator technology has been around since the birth of the combustion engine.
+Be that at it may, they have become one of the most ‘must have items’ of any new commercial building in the 21st century.

 Search – Knowledge Base